Joyce Tang: Personal life

 After working together in the series Armed Reaction in 1998, Joyce and Marco Ngai started dating and had a 9-year relationship.
 At that time, Hong Kong fans and entertainment were waiting for a wedding of the century from a beautiful love story, she suddenly announced her breakup.
 The reason was that Marco betrayed her and came to a young actress Zhang Lihua.
 He was turned away by everyone and even affected his career.

 Later, Joyce - after the cooperation in the movie Wars of In-Laws II - also dated the talented actor Derek Kok in 2007.
 But it wasn't long before the media exposed his private life, from which she knew the fact that he had a wife and children that had been hidden for so long.
 Immediately, Joyce ended her relationship with Derek.

-On December 7, 2013, Joyce married businessman Matthew Chu in Thailand after a period of learning and dating through the recommendation of friends.
-She and her husband decided that they will not have children and lived happily together until later.
-She also spends more time enjoying life with her husband and friends, so now Joyce only participates in sitcom Come Home Love: Lo and Behold.
-But unexpectedly, the fame of her character Hung Sheung Sin in the show is welcomed and loved so much.
-After many ups and downs, Joyce finally had a happy family and a stable career.
+On December 7, 2013, Joyce married businessman Matthew Chu in Thailand after a period of dating through the recommendation of friends.
+She and her husband decided that they will not have children.
+In order to spend more time enjoying life with her husband and friends, Joyce now only participates in sitcom Come Home Love: Lo and Behold as character Hung Sheung Sin.